sumansingh226/DSA-AlgorithmsWithJavaScript/TwoPointer/TwoPointer.md

 - **Edge Cases**: Handle scenarios where pointers reach ends or null values.
 - # **Time Complexity**: Evaluate how this technique optimizes the solution.

+- # some use cases
+  use when array is sorted
+  descre time complexity
+  2 sum , or three suma problem

 # OR

 # Two Pointer is Normally used for searching and it use two pointer,